A Unified Multi-Task Semantic Communication System for Multimodal Data: Introduction

-The existing works on semantic communications can be mainly divided into two categories: data reconstruction \cite{ DeepSC, wit, Vedio3, wenzhenzi,device,Genera, Vedio1, Vedio2} and task execution \cite{ImagRetri, TransIoT, vqvae,Task-oriented, JSCCf}.
+The existing works on semantic communications can be mainly divided into two categories: data reconstruction \cite{ DeepSC, wit, Vedio3, wenzhenzi, Mingyu_TCCN,Constellation,Aini_WCL, Haijun_TCOM, danlan_image,device,Genera, Vedio1} and task execution \cite{ImagRetri, TransIoT, vqvae,Task-oriented, JSCCf,Jiaowei_JSAC, Shuai_TWC,Yujie_COML,Jianhao_IOTJ}.
 For the data reconstruction, the semantic system extracts global semantic information from the source data.
 Specifically, a so-called DeepSC framework in \cite{DeepSC} encodes the text information into various lengths by employing sentence information.
+A novel semantic-preserving compression method for text transmission has been developed in \cite{TextCompression}, which saves the number of bits for message representation.
 In \cite{wit}, an attention-based JSCC system operates with different signal-to-noise (SNR) levels during image transmission.
 As for video transmission, a DL-aided wireless video transmission system in \cite{Vedio3} can overcome the cliff-effect.
 The semantic communication system in \cite{wenzhenzi} converts speech signals into semantic features and decodes the received features into a reconstructed speech waveform.
 For the task execution applications, only the task-specific semantic information is extracted and encoded at the transmitter \cite{ImagRetri, TransIoT, vqvae, Task-oriented,JSCCf}.
 In particular, a model for image retrieval task under power and bandwidth constraints has been proposed in \cite{ImagRetri}.
 In \cite{TransIoT}, an image classification-oriented semantic communication system has been developed.
-In \cite{vqvae}, a vector quantization-variational autoencoder (VQ-VAE) based robust semantic communication systems have been developed for image classification.
+In \cite{vqvae}, a vector quantization-variational autoencoder (VQ-VAE) based robust semantic communication systems has been developed for image classification.